 Winter is slowly going away and spring is almost there.
-Looking at the blog it seems like nothing is happening here.
-Since June I only managed to create a new page Sleepless nights that emerged on itself at the end of 2020. #Lockdown is also almost gone.
+Looking at the blog, it seems like nothing is happening here.
+Since June I only managed to create a new page Sleepless nights, a text that emerged on itself at the end of 2020. #Lockdown is also almost gone.
 We still have restrictions and there is hope that public life will resume in April.

-I have never really thought that my birthday will be affected – it was.
+I have never really thought that my birthday in the beginning of March will be affected – it was.
 Still lockdown.
 I usually don’t have a big birthday party.
-I wanted it this year to be different, to play music and dance.
+I wanted it this year to be different, to play music and dance, to invite everyone who was in my life for the past five years.

-So it will probably be a bigger party, together with friends that missed their celebration in this hard time.
+So it will probably be a bigger party, at a later time, together with friends that missed their celebration in this hard time.

 The good thing with the current situation is that I have grown my Instagram following and it’s amazing.
 There is nothing more motivating than having followers reacting to posts.
 If you happen to be a follower, thanks!